Change Touch ID & Password settings on Mac

-If your Mac has Touch ID, use Touch ID preferences to enable your Mac to be unlocked with your fingerprint, and to add one or more fingerprints to your user account and enable your fingerprint to unlock your Mac.
+Use Touch ID & Password settings to change your login password, and—if your Mac or Magic Keyboard has Touch ID—add one or more fingerprints to your user account and enable your fingerprint to unlock your Mac.
 You can also enable Touch ID to be used to make purchases with Apple Pay and from the iTunes Store, App Store, or Apple Books.
 Learn how to use Touch ID.

 You can add up to three fingerprints per user account (your Mac can store up to five fingerprints total).

-Select to enable your Mac to be unlocked with any fingerprint added to the current user account.
+Unlock your Mac with any fingerprint added to the current user account.

-Select to enable iTunes Store, App Store, and Apple Books purchases with Touch ID.
+Use Touch ID for purchases in iTunes Store, App Store, and Apple Books

-Select to automatically fill in user names and passwords and to automatically fill in credit card information with Touch ID in Safari and other apps.
+Use Touch ID to automatically fill in user names, passwords, and credit card information in Safari and other apps.